Deep-Symmetry/carabiner/README.md

 ### start-playing

-Sending the string `start-playing` followed by a floating-point beat number, a microsecond timestamp (an integer relative to the `:start` value returned in the `status` response) when Start/Stop Sync is enabled tells Carabiner to set the Link transport state to "playing", and inform any peers that are also participating in Start/Stop Sync.
+Sending the string `start-playing` followed by a microsecond timestamp (an integer relative to the `:start` value returned in the `status` response) when Start/Stop Sync is enabled tells Carabiner to set the Link transport state to "playing", and inform any peers that are also participating in Start/Stop Sync.

 Carabiner responds with a `status` message which reflects the new